Close Menu

 Though they may not be able to see eye-to-eye, the introduction of Selina still helps lay Bruce’s thinking out clearly for us.
 It’s clear there’s an element of PTSD following his Ark-M experience.
 But rather than seeking help or even seeking solace, this Bruce is seeking revenge on Bane under the guise of protecting his city.
 Snyder has always had a unique insight into what makes Bruce tick.
 But here he’s really questioning that, showing a course of action which is dangerously hot-headed.
 As DC’s wider storytelling begins to fill in the blanks on the existence of the Absolute Universe it’s moments like this which define those differences in character.

 It’s not just Selina Kyle – and Catwoman – making their presence known in this issue.
-Snyder is also intruding the Absolute version of Harley Quinn.
+Snyder is also introducing the Absolute version of Harley Quinn.
 It’s a completely unexpected debut which adds a new layer to the character.
 It’s really only a cameo but leaves the door open for more storytelling in the future should the city survive Bane’s oncoming assault.
 As usual, Nick Dragotta is having fun with character design and this certainly the most unique Harley I’ve ever seen.

 Absolute Batman #13 interior artwork by Nick Dragotta, Frank Martin and Clayton Cowles.